msbatal/PHP-Cache-Class/README.md

 Download all files (except Test directory), change the htaccess.txt file's name to the .htaccess, and move it to your cache directory.
 Htaccess file will be created automatically if it does not exist.

-To utilize this class, first import SunCache.php into your project and require it.
+To utilize this class, first import SunCache.php into your project, and require it.
 SunCache requires PHP 5.5+ to work.

 ```php